Publications in 2020 - 2022

-Hunger is a book of poetry inspired and influenced by a decade of passion and work in the perinatal field as well as my own impressions and experiences of motherhood.
+Hunger is a book of poetry inspired and influenced by a decade of passion and work in the perinatal field as well as my own impressions and experiences of motherhood and birth as a human rights issue.
 My clients, co-workers, and members of the birth community, as well as my children and family, have been the greatest sources of inspiration in the composition of this book.
 All gratitude and thankfulness to them for the gift of their presence in my life.

 Anthology and Poetry Journal Publications